 The Department of Computer Science offers a range of programs for undergraduate studies with a major and minor in computer science and a major in computer studies.
 The department also offers graduate studies with a Master of Applied Computer Science (MACS) program.
 A five-year accelerated bachelor's-master's option is also available in the graduate program.
 Internships opportunities and teamwork are stressed throughout all our courses of study.

-The Computer Studies major offers an undergraduate curriculum of applied skills and concepts.
+The Computer Studies major offers an undergraduate curriculum of applied skills and concepts while pursuing a Bachelor of Arts (B.A.) degree.

 The Master of Applied Computer Science (MACS) degree addresses the need for professionals dealing with e-business, web administration, and inter-networking and may be combined with courses from the Graham School of Management for the dual MACS/MBA.